Table of Contents[Hide][Show]

 My reason for avoiding organic pizza sauce even if in glass jars is because that nasty ingredient citric acid seems to be in every single brand of pizza sauce I’ve ever examined!
 Some brands even add sugar.

 Citric acid is a hidden source of MSG and I do whatever I can to avoid this dangerous additive for myself and my family.
 MSG damages the hypothalamus part of the brain stem.
-The hypothalamus happens to be the Master Controller of the endocrine system.
-You don’t want anything messing with your hypothalamus as this can cause serious metabolism issues (rats fed MSG get morbidly obese, for example).
+(1)

 From a frugality standpoint, buying pizza sauce doesn’t make sense either.
 Why pay the premium for pizza sauce when you can make your own in a matter of seconds?
 Making your own tastes fresher too and is an easy cooking step that your kids can do for you while you are preparing the rest of the family meal.

-Tip: The key to this homemade pizza sauce recipe is excellent quality olive oil.
-If you are less than satisfied with the taste of yours, check my Resources page for ideas about where to source a light, buttery olive oil for all your homemade sauces and dressings.
+The key to this homemade pizza sauce recipe is excellent quality olive oil.
+If you are less than satisfied with the taste of yours, check my Resources page for suggested brands of healthy fats for where to source a light, buttery olive oil for all your homemade sauces and dressings.

 This is a great cooking lesson for an elementary school-age child to attempt.
 Learning to measure the right amount of ingredients for the homemade pizza sauce and simple mixing is all that it takes!

-Lunchbox Idea: Spread this easy homemade pizza sauce on sourdough English muffins and melt some mozzarella or provolone cheese on top for a fast and nutritious lunch.
+Spread this easy homemade pizza sauce on sourdough English muffins or sourdough bagels and melt some mozzarella or provolone cheese on top for a fast and nutritious lunch.

 One minute, no cook pizza sauce that can be whipped up with whole ingredients you probably already have in your pantry.